IRA Charitable Rollover

 Notably, you may not direct a QCD to a donor-advised fund such as the PCA Foundation’s Advise & Consult Fund or Increase Fund, but you may direct a QCD to a PCAF Single Charity Fund, or allocate a QCD among multiple Single Charity Funds (which are not deemed donor-advised funds under the tax code).

-- Direct your IRA custodian to distribute the total amount you desire to the PCA Foundation.
+Instruct your IRA custodian to send the distribution directly to the PCA Foundation.

 Exclude QCD Amount

 Exclude from your taxable income up to $100,000 (or more in years after 2023) of your QCD.
 Then, depending on the amount of your other possible itemized deductions, claim the standard deduction on your tax return.

 Recommend grants from each Single Charity Fund to its charity in any amounts and over any period of time you desire.

 If you’re interested in directing a charitable rollover from your IRA to the PCA Foundation, or have further questions, contact our gifting and operations assistant, Tracey Avery.
 If you are ready to initiate a charitable rollover, click to our IRA Charitable Rollover Instructions page.

 Our gift-processing services make a variety of donations possible.

 When you give to a PCAF Charitable Remainder Trust, you take a deduction for the gift now, the trust pays you (or beneficiaries you name) an income stream for life or a period of years, and the trust pays the remainder to your PCAF donor-advised fund for ultimate distribution to your favorite charities.
 Advantages include increased income that is more secure and diversified, deferral of capital gains tax on the sale of any funding asset, and an immediate accelerated charitable deduction for a future gift.